scoutapp/scout_apm_node/docs/tests.md

 # Testing #

-`scout-client` comes with a full suite of tests, to run all of them run:
+`scout-apm-client` comes with a full suite of tests, to run all of them run:

 ```shell
 $ make test